nv-morpheus/Morpheus/examples/llm/rag/README.md

   that can be retrieved.
 - An example of populating a database is illustrated in [VDB upload](../vdb_upload/README.md)
 - This example assumes that pipeline has already been run to completion.

-### Embedding Model

-- This pipeline can support any type of embedding model that can convert text into a vector of floats.
-- For the example, we will use `all-MiniLM-L6-v2`.
-It is small, accurate, and included in the Morpheus repo via LFS;
-  it is also the default model used in the [VDB upload](../vdb_upload/README.md) pipeline.

 ### Vector Database Service